 Liquorice might not be to everyone's taste, but if you're partial, double-check that it won't do more harm than good: excessive amounts can impact blood pressure and potassium levels, among other things.

-Be aware that liquorice can crop up in unexpected places, including some herbal tea blends and other drinks, so it's worth checking the ingredients, even if it's not listed on the front of the packaging.
+Be aware that liquorice can crop up in unexpected places, including many herbal tea blends and other drinks, so it's worth checking the ingredients on these - even if it's not listed on the front of the packaging, especially if you drink them frequently.

 Common meds liquorice interacts with: blood pressure medicine, diuretics, hormone therapy drugs, blood thinners and more